How Treatment May Impact Your Emotions

-Almost everyone diagnosed with breast cancer has some surgery .
-Based on the type of cancer and its traits, your doctor may recommend lumpectomy, removing the tumor with a small rim of normal tissue, or mastectomy, removing the entire breast.
+Almost everyone diagnosed with breast cancer has some surgery.
+Based on the type of cancer and its traits, your doctor may recommend lumpectomy, removing the tumor with a small rim of normal tissue, or mastectomy, removing one or both breasts.
 You may also choose to have your breast rebuilt in a reconstructive surgery.

 It will take time to adjust to the changes in your body and how you feel about them.
 Be gentle and kind to yourself.

 Radiation therapy, sometimes given after surgery, uses high-energy x-rays to kill any cancer cells left in areas of your body at high risk for cancer return in your breast or chest wall, with or without the nearby lymph nodes.
-Radiation therapy can be grueling, especially if it is given every day, 5 days a week, for many weeks.
+Radiation therapy can be grueling, especially if it is given every day for many weeks.
 There are many treatment schedules and some different ways of giving radiation therapy, so discuss your options with your doctor.